 It is derived from Twi, one of Ghanaian main languages.

-AMO has four departments: Production, Training, Research and Marketing.
+AMO Programme consists of four departments: Production, Training, Research and Marketing.
 All these functions are practiced, based on the four times ‘local’ principle:

 - Local governance: Board and Management consist of Ghanaians

 - Local materials: the use of local materials, mainly wood